Fresno, California: Tower District

 The historic Tower Theatre, which is included on the National Register of Historic Places, is the center of the Tower District.
 The theater was built in 1939 at the corner of Olive and Wishon Avenues.
 The Tower District neighborhood is just north of downtown Fresno proper, and one-half mile south of Fresno City College.
 Although the neighborhood was known as a residential area, the early commercial establishments of the Tower District began with small shops and services that flocked to the area shortly after World War II.
 The character of small local businesses largely remains today.
 To some extent, the businesses of the Tower District were developed due to the proximity of the original Fresno Normal School (later renamed California State University at Fresno).
 In 1916, the college moved to what is now the site of Fresno City College one-half mile north of the Tower District.

 After decades of neglect and suburban flight, the neighborhood revival followed the re-opening of the Tower Theatre in the late 1970s, which at that time showed second- and third-run movies, along with classic films.
 Roger Rocka's Dinner Theater & Good Company Players also opened nearby in 1978, at Olive and Wishon Avenues.
 Fresno native Audra McDonald performed in the leading roles of Evita and The Wiz at the theater while she was a high school student.
 McDonald subsequently became a leading performer on Broadway in New York City and a Tony award-winning actress.
 Also in the Tower District is Good Company Players' 2nd Space Theatre.

-The Tower District is a hub for community events such as Jamaica My Weekend, Mardi Gras in February, Gay Pride Parade, car shows, A Taste of The Tower, Halloween in the Tower, and the Farmers' market opened on the northwest Corner of Olive and Van Ness.
+The Tower District is a hub for community events such as Jamaica My Weekend, Mardi Gras in February, Gay Pride Parade, car shows, A Taste of The Tower, Halloween in the Tower, the Farmers' market opened on the northwest corner of Olive and Van Ness and LitHop, an annual literary festival, featuring mostly local writers.

 The neighborhood features restaurants, live theater and nightclubs, as well as several independent shops and bookstores on or near Olive Avenue.
 Since renewal, the Tower District has become an attractive area for restaurant and other local businesses.
 The Tower District is known as the center of Fresno's LGBT and hipster communities.

 The area is also known for its early twentieth century homes, many of which have been restored in recent decades.
 The area includes many California Bungalow and American Craftsman style homes, Spanish Colonial Revival Style architecture, Mediterranean Revival Style architecture, Mission Revival Style architecture, and many Storybook houses designed by Fresno architects, Hilliard, Taylor & Wheeler.
 The residential architecture of the Tower District contrasts with the newer areas of tract homes urban sprawl in north and east areas of Fresno.